huderlem/porymap/docs/_sources/manual/editing-map-events.rst.txt

 Next, we'll cover each type of event in detail.

-Event Objects
+Object Events
 -------------

-Event objects are typically used for NPCs (non-player-characters).
+Object events are typically used for NPCs (non-player-characters).
 More technically, it's any event that has a sprite and the ability to move around.
-Event objects are displayed using their assigned sprite, except for special cases.
-Any event object that uses a dynamic sprite will be displayed as a blue square with an `N` |dynamic-sprite|.
+Object events are displayed using their assigned sprite, except for special cases.
+Any object event that uses a dynamic sprite will be displayed as a blue square with an `N` |dynamic-sprite|.
 Some examples of dynamic sprites are the player's rival and berry trees.

 .. |dynamic-sprite|
    image:: images/editing-map-events/dynamic-sprite.png

 .. figure:: images/editing-map-events/event-object.png
-    :alt: Event Object Properties
+    :alt: Object Event Properties

-    Event Object Properties
+    Object Event Properties

 Id
     This is the local id of the object in the map.
 Some script values use this local id to specify object when using scripting commands such as `applymovement`.